guacsec/guac/pkg/metrics/README.md

 - GRPC client for Deps.dev.

-Any cli that runs one of the above will have the `enable-otel` cli option available to setup the defult metric and trace providers.
+Any cli that runs one of the above will have the `enable-otel` cli option available to setup the default metric and trace providers.
 These are configured to connect to an Otel collector over GRPC.
-Config uses the below defualt env
+Config uses the below default env
 vars:

 - `OTEL_EXPORTER_OTLP_ENDPOINT`: Address of Otel collector to connect to